CorleoneLeeV/auto-code-rover/README.md

 > **⚠️ This is the code from the FAILED EXPERIMENT which broke the environment.
-DO NOT run it directly in your experiment environment without fixing that issue first.**
+For safety, the `enable_reproducer` is currently set to false.**

 # AutoCodeRover: Autonomous Program Improvement